Andrew Tannenbaum

 Andrew is Global Co-Head of Cybersecurity.

-Andrew was the first Chief Cybersecurity Counsel at IBM, where he founded one of the earliest corporate global cyber legal teams, and he was General Counsel for all technology and operations at Barclays, including cyber, data, and artificial intelligence.
-During a decade in government, Andrew served as Deputy General Counsel of the National Security Agency and held prominent positions in the White House and Department of Justice.
-He has overseen hundreds of cyber incidents at all levels of severity, and he has led global in-house teams over related areas such as operational resilience, emerging technology, data privacy, intellectual property, investigations, and crisis management.
+Andrew has pioneered cybersecurity and technology roles for lawyers at the top levels of industry and government.
+He was the first Chief Cybersecurity Counsel at IBM, where he founded one of the earliest global corporate cyber legal teams, and he was Barclays’ first global legal head of cyber, data, and AI.
+During a decade in government, Andrew served as the National Security Agency’s first Deputy General Counsel for Cyber and held prominent positions in the White House and Department of Justice.
+He has overseen hundreds of cyber incidents and data breach investigations at all levels of severity, guiding clients through cross-border crisis response and regulatory investigations.

 Expertise